GrilloPress/grillo/source/2017-11-03-kanban_for_interaction_design.html.markdown

 ---
-title: Kanban_for_interaction_design
+title: Kanban for interaction design
 date: 2017-11-03 22:50 UTC
 tags: Interaction Design, Design, Agile
 ---

-# Kanban for Interaction Design

 ... blah new job.
 Trying to get a grips on our daily design process and manage what is a heavy workload